CloseClose

 Although CBD must be given at a higher dose than hemp oil to be as effective, CBD does not offer the same benefits as hemp extract.
 Whole plant extract contains a more extensive array of phytocannabinoids, which support health, even at low doses.

 This confusion led to hemp being considered the same plant as marijuana and was labeled as a narcotic.
-Governments, the general populations, and politicians continued to believe that hemp contained the same psychoactive components as marijuana and passed legislation making hemp production illegal.
+Governments, the general population, and politicians continued to believe that hemp contained the same psychoactive components as marijuana and passed legislation making hemp production illegal.

 The myths surrounding hemp are beginning to fade as more and more research is done on the benefits that hemp extracts offer.
 Now, the US government has made it lawful to grow hemp for industrial, commercial, and medical purposes.